MicrosoftDocs/win32/desktop-src/Bits/network-bandwidth.md

 ---
 title: Network Bandwidth
-description: Background transfers use only idle network bandwidth in an effort to preserve the user's interactive experience with other network applications, such as Internet Explorer. ms.assetid: 'c0b92a33-7afc-4250-8549-54cc46013239'
+description: Background transfers use only idle network bandwidth in an effort to preserve the users interactive experience with other network applications, such as Internet Explorer. ms.assetid: c0b92a33-7afc-4250-8549-54cc46013239 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Network Bandwidth